WiIIiam278/HuskChat/docs/Config-Files.md

   - /channel
   - /c

+# Placeholder configuration
+placeholders:
+  use_papi: true # For proxy setups, requires PAPIProxyBridge on both the proxy/backend servers
+  cache_time: 3000 # If using PAPIProxyBridge, how long to cache placeholders for in milliseconds

 # Chat channel configuration.
 # - You can edit the default channels and make your own if you would like.
 # - Channels that have permissions set require them to send and receive messages respectively.